CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

 ### The Data

-We will be using the real-time earthquake data available through CartoDB's [Common Data](http://blog.cartodb.com/better-common-data/).
-It pulls data automatically from the [United States Geological Services' archive](http://earthquake.usgs.gov/earthquakes/feed/v1.0/csv.php), which is updated every hour.
-As you will be doing this lesson at a different time than when this lesson was written, your data will appear different than what appears below.
-If you don't see enough natural disaster data to make your map complete, import another data set from [USGS' website](http://earthquake.usgs.gov/earthquakes/feed/v1.0/csv.php) that has a longer span of time.
+We will be using the real-time earthquake data available through USGS' [up-to-date datasets](http://earthquake.usgs.gov/earthquakes/feed/v1.0/csv.php).
+To get a large amount of data, grab the "all earthquakes" under Past 30 Days.
+As you will be doing this lesson at a different time than when this lesson was written, your data will appear differently than what appears below.

-Before working with any data, it is important to inspect the data types and their values.
+Before working with any data, rename it to `earthquakes_cdbjs_lesson3`.
+Also don't forget to spend some time inspecting the data types and their values.
+Experimenting with the [filters](http://docs.cartodb.com/cartodb-editor.html#filters) in the right pane is a great way to get to know your data.

-To get started, go to your account and select Common Data.
-Once there, select "Physical Datasets" and then "Realtime earthquakes."
-This will import the earthquake data into your account.
-Inspect the columns, play with the [filters](http://docs.cartodb.com/cartodb-editor.html#filters), or [alter the SQL](http://docs.cartodb.com/cartodb-editor.html#custom-sql) to learn about the type of information that's contained in the data table.

 The table has about a dozen columns, all of which are [explained here](http://earthquake.usgs.gov/earthquakes/feed/v1.0/glossary.php).
 The ones of interest to us are: